c19witness/uk-covid19-inquiry/2023-11-29_module-2/1_Dame_Jenny_Harries.rst

 **Dame Harries**: So I -- the guidance, as you will know, I'm sure, was reviewed multiple times, and continues to be as we have gone through.
 It's set by a four nations IPC cell, not by myself, not by Public Health England in those days, now UKHSA, and the operational implementation of that sits with NHS England.

 So I can't -- I mean, there's a very, very complex review through that.
 It goes back to the risk and the evidence.
-So FFP3s were provided for :outline:`aerosol-generating procedures:outline:` right from the outset.
+So FFP3s were provided for :outline:`aerosol-generating procedures` right from the outset.
 That has always been there and it remains.
 We are back then to the balance of risks around appropriate PPE.

 But I would just like to say that at all times when those reviews have happened they have linked across to see what WHO's recommending and have stayed consistent, I'm pretty confident on that.
 So I don't think -- I think one of the interesting things was :outline:`FFP3s` and :outline:`FFP2s` are used differentially in different countries.
 So, in fact, the :outline:`FFP3` that was in play right at the start of the pandemic is, if you like, in simplistic terms, a stronger recommendation than in many other countries and I think for some of the WHO guidance.